jufab/opentelemetry-angular-interceptor/README.md

 If you want to see the result in a collector *, there's a docker-compose available in this project.

-You can start it with this command :
+You can start it with this command:

 ```
 docker-compose -f collector/docker-compose.yaml up -d